SonyCSLParis/vqcpc-bach/docs/index.md

 # Variations of a template chorale <a id="variations-of-a-source-piece"></a>
 We provide additional examples of variations.
-In this section, we generate variations based on a full template chorale by using the models from the preceding section with a moving window.
+In this section, we generate variations based on a full template chorale by using the models from the preceding section with a sliding window.

 ## Variations of a full chorale with *VQ-CPC-SameSeq*
 Original chorale: